2025 Solar Incentives Guide for Danbury, CT - Tax Credits & Rebates

 Federal Solar Incentives

-Curious how the ITC might apply to your specific situation?
-Get in touch with your local Danbury solar panel installer to get more information.
+To best understand how the ITC might apply to your situation, call your local Danbury solar panel installation expert and ask for more information.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit might apply to you is to talk with your local Danbury solar panel installers.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Danbury solar panel installers directly.

 State & Local Solar Incentives